-In this article, Ross Hauser, MD explores research on the use of Platelet Rich Plasma and Stem Cell Therapy during and after surgery and examines suggestions that use of these treatments before surgery could help patients avoid surgery.
+In this article, Ross Hauser, MD explores research on the use of Platelet Rich Plasma and Stem Cell Therapy during and after surgery and examines suggestions that the use of these treatments before surgery could help patients avoid surgery.

 Exciting new research acknowledges that doctors are doing everything they can to make the surgical experience a successful one.
-In fact there has been “a never-ending quest” to improve surgical outcome with the use of better tools, better techniques, and better MRIs.
+In fact there has been “a never-ending quest” to improve surgical outcomes with the use of better tools, better techniques, and better MRIs.

-In fact the emergence of new MRI accuracy techniques along with the development of innovative minimally invasive arthroscopic technical skills makes for new improvements to classic procedures and implants to improve short-term patient complaints and initial, mid-term, and long-term patient outcomes.
+In fact, the emergence of new MRI accuracy techniques along with the development of innovative minimally invasive arthroscopic technical skills makes for new improvements to classic procedures and implants to improve short-term patient complaints and initial, mid-term, and long-term patient outcomes.

-Above is the happy news about the progress of surgery and if I ever need a surgery I will be glad for these advancements.
-However, the real advancements according to researchers are Platelet Rich Plasma Therapy and Stem Cell Therapy to enhance surgical success and Platelet Rich Plasma Therapy and Stem Cell Therapy as a primary treatment to avoid surgery.
+Above is the happy news about the progress of surgery and if I ever need surgery I will be glad for these advancements.
+However, the real advancements according to researchers are Platelet Rich Plasma Therapy and Stem Cell Therapy to enhance the surgical success and Platelet Rich Plasma Therapy and Stem Cell Therapy as a primary treatment to avoid surgery.

 This is from independent research: The use of regenerative and/or biological adjuncts to aid the healing process has followed in the drive for continual improvement, and major breakthroughs in basic science have significantly unraveled the mechanisms of key healing and regenerative pathways.
-A wide spectrum of primary and complementary regenerative treatments is becoming increasingly available, including blood-derived preparations PRP Therapy, hormones and growth factors, bone marrow preparations and stem cells.
+A wide spectrum of primary and complementary regenerative treatments is becoming increasingly available, including blood-derived preparations PRP Therapy, hormones and growth factors, bone marrow preparations, and stem cells.

 This is a new era in the application of biologically active material, and it is transforming clinical practice by providing effective supportive treatments either at the time of the procedure or during the postoperative period.
 Regenerative treatments are currently in active use to enhance many areas of orthopedic surgery in an attempt to improve success and outcome.”1

 The message is clear.
-Stem Cell Therapy, Platelet Rich Plasma Therapy and Growth Factors after and during surgery speed healing.
+Stem Cell Therapy, Platelet Rich Plasma Therapy, and Growth Factors after and during surgery speed healing.

 But why have the surgery if these therapies can be employed BEFORE the surgery?